 Some students who are experiencing low-level mental health difficulties may not be aware that the feelings they have are signs of mental health difficulties.
 By raising awareness of the signs of mental health conditions in school we encourage our young people to question if their emotions are within an expected range or would they benefit from support.

 This is done using wall displays, assemblies, PHSCE lessons and supporting events such as Mental Health Awareness Week.

 There is still a stigma around mental health, but that stigma is reducing.
 When celebrities such as Stormzy, Prince Harry, Lady Gaga and Tyson Fury speak openly about their mental health struggles it makes it easier for our students to open up.
 Again the posters and displays around the school which are an everyday reminder that people do struggle with mental health, encouraging our students to seek help if they need it.
 Discussing mental health in Bingley Grammar is no longer a taboo subject and once our students know that there are members of staff who will be happy to listen, they can open up about their emotional difficulties.

-Every student has a form teacher, a Head of Year and a Student Support Officer who all understand of our students’ needs in relation to their mental health.
-Students will sometime have a connection with a particular teacher or member of the pastoral team who they feel comfortable opening up to.
+Every student has a form teacher, a Head of Year and an Assistant Head of Year who all understand our students’ needs in relation to their mental health.
+Students will sometimes have a connection with a particular teacher or member of the pastoral team who they feel comfortable opening up to.